SiepmannGroup/desorption/README.md

 **Please be advised that due to the randomness in neural network initialization and training, data obtained from the code in this repository may not be identical to those in the manuscript while general information will be consistent.**

+The ```MCCCS-MN``` directory contains the Monte Carlo simulation program developed and used by the Siepmann research group.
+The source code, compilation and input files supplied correspond to the exact version and computer architecture on which the simulation results in the manuscript were obtained.
+Simulation details can be found in the Supplementry Information.